Cobb County Probate Court

 Located at 32 Waddell Street, Marietta, GA 30090, the Probate Court of Cobb County manages all petitions that involve the probate of wills and property.
 Even though the intricacies of estate law are complicated, petitioning the court is comparatively straightforward.

 Probate court offices are open from 8:30 a.m. to 5:00 p.m., Monday through Friday.
-Many petitions require a filing fee of no more than $20, which can be paid in person.
+Many petitions require no more than a $20 filing fee, which can be paid in person.
 Petitions and forms filed after 4:00 p.m. will be dated and processed on the next business day.

-The court is generally closed on State and Federal holidays, as well as during periods of severe weather and other emergencies.
+The court is generally closed on State and Federal holidays and during severe weather and other emergencies.
 Call the courthouse at (770) 528-1900 to confirm it is open before going.

 Cobb County Probate Court Forms